hrydgard/ppsspp-site/docs/settings/graphics.md

 ---
 # Graphics settings

+PPSSPP has a large amount of settings to change the way graphics are rendered, but most of them are generally fine to leave at their defaults.

+See the [Recommended settings](/docs/settings/recommended) for ideas on how to optimize for low-end, high-end and latency.

 ## Backend

+Lets you choose which rendering API PPSSPP should use to draw graphics.

-We have implemented rendering code for a few common graphics APIs.
+We have implemented support for a few of the most common graphics APIs:

 * Vulkan: The recommended backend on most devices, if available.
 On Mac, this will use MoltenVK if available.
 * OpenGL: The compatibility option on Android, and available on a lot of other devices too.

-Windows-only options:

-* D3D11: A good alternative to Vulkan if you're on Windows, very fast and high compatibility.
+* D3D11: Windows-only.
+Good alternative to Vulkan if you're on Windows, very fast and high compatibility.
-* D3D9: Mainly useful on very old laptops with Intel GPUs
+* D3D9: Windows-only.
+Mainly useful on very old laptops with Intel GPUs.

 ## Rendering resolution